Got twins in the family?

 Or did you have a dream you were carrying twins?

 Or maybe you’ve got a feeling there’s more than one bun in your oven?

 Maybe twins are what you’ve always hoped for.

-The question is, are there early signs of twin pregnancy?
-In the first 2 weeks even?
+But are there early signs of twin pregnancy, in the first 2 weeks, even?